 Whenever I prep veggies, I put the scraps in a gallon zip top bag in the freezer.
 This usually consists of bell pepper cores, onion and garlic peels, carrot ends, mushroom stems, and celery hearts.
 Depending on what I’m making and what else is coming out of the garden, sometimes there will be miscellaneous herbs, zucchini bits and pieces, etc. I try to avoid anything that’s going to impart too strong of a flavor or too much spice.
 Basically if you wouldn’t put in chicken noodle soup, don’t put it in your stock.

-Then when I make any kind of bone-in chicken, I throw the cooked bones in the freezer with the veggies.
+Then when I make any kind of bone-in chicken or pick up a rotisserie chicken, I throw the cooked bones in the freezer with the veggies.
 (You could use raw chicken bones, I just think the flavor is better when the bones are cooked and I don’t like having raw chicken bones laying around.)

-When I get about a gallon bag full of veggies and bones, it’s time to make stock.
+When I get a gallon bag full of veggies and bones, it’s time to make stock.